ncatlab/nlab-content/pages/4/1/4/0/414/content.md

 +-- {: .num_example}
 ###### Example

-The projective objects in the category of posets and order-preserving functions are precisely the discrete posets.
+The projective objects in the category of [[posets]] and order-preserving functions are precisely the [[discrete]] posets.

 Indeed, let $P$ be a poset and let $D(P)$ be the discrete poset with the same underlying set.
 Then the identity function on $P$ is order-preserving from $D(P)$ to $P$, and it is surjective.
 If $P$ is projective, then this function admits an order-preserving section, which must also be the identity function.
 It follows that two elements of $P$ are comparable if and only if they are comparable in $D(P)$, so $P$ is discrete.

-If we require projective objects to only satisfy the lifting property with respect to _regular_ epimorphisms, then the 2-element chain is also projective (and no larger totally ordered set is projective).
+If we require projective objects to only satisfy the lifting property with respect to _regular_ epimorphisms, then the projective objects can be characterised by forbidden subobjects: a poset $P$ is projective if and only if it does not admit any order-preserving injections from the 3-element chain, or from the [[walking span]] $\{1 \geq 0 \leq 1'\}$, or from the dual of the walking span.
+In other words, a poset is projective in this sense if and only if its underlying [[undirected graph]] has no paths with three distinct vertices, if and only if it is the disjoint union of copies of the singleton poset and the two-element chain.
+Furthermore, every poset is a quotient of such a projective poset.

 =--